 True, there are some people born with superior genetics, giving them an edge over most people.
 But, there is always a constant in the formula for success in all martial artists, that is repetition.
 You can master a move with a few dozen repetitions, it takes hundreds of thousands of repetitions over a matter of years to develop the move to a level fluid enough to call it a skill.

 Martial Arts is a never-ending mountain.
 There is no peak where you can reach and say “it’s finally over”, the moment you master a technique you can’t just stop.
 You got to practice it constantly to keep your skill at a peak condition.
 While you’re constantly practicing it, you got to improve it.
 Sometimes, improvement means breaking down the techniques into its fundamentals, un-learning what you’ve already learned and discarding what’s limiting the technique.

 “Knowledge is not power.
 Knowledge is only potential power.
 Action is power”

-Hopefully these quotes can talk to you, give you pause and reflection.
+Hopefully these Tony Robbins quotes on success can talk to you, give you pause, and reflection.

 If you haven’t before I recommend you visit Tony Robbins’ YouTube channel and start watching some videos.
 Pick up some of his books, download some audio, and start focusing more on the mental side of your game.